AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/cue-lists/cue-list-playback.md

 button of the cue list's handle.

-You can change this in the playback [Options](../cues/playback-options.md) to make the cue list automatically clear when the fader reaches zero (press \[Playback Options\] at the program menu, then press the Select button of the cue list, then select \[Fader\] \[Fader Mode Intensity Kill At 0\].
+You can change this in the playback [Options](../cues/playback-options.md) to make the cue list automatically clear when the fader reaches zero (press \<Options\> or the menu button \[Options\] at the program menu, then press the Select button of the cue list, then select \[Fader\] \[Fader Mode Intensity Kill At 0\].

 You can also use [Key Profiles](../system-settings/key-profiles.md#cue-lists) to configure one of the handle buttons to